 As with any online resources, coding courses on the Web give you the freedom to learn anywhere you like.
 Also, you can always choose when you wish to learn.
 Not having the constraints for time and place is great for anyone who loves making their own decisions about when and where to do their learning.

-For example, if you have a full-time job, learning coding online lets you decide how much time you spend learning in the evening.
+For example, let’s assume you have a full-time job.
+When you start an online coding course, you can decide how much time you spend learning in the evening.
 On some days you might feel like not learning at all – and that’s perfectly fine.

 And remember: the support and help in those communities go both ways – so don’t forget to give back to the people who help you out.
 Once you’re a bit familiar with the topic, look for a question in the discussion forum that you could answer for someone else.